jrandj/redhat/README.md

 1. Asghar Ghori - Exercise 4-1: Modify Permission Bits Using Symbolic Form

 	* Create a file *permfile1* with read permissions for owner, group and other.
 Add an execute bit for the owner and a write bit for group and public.
-Revoke the write bit from public and assign read, write and execute bits to the three user categories at the same time.
-Revoke write from the owning group and write and execute bits from public:
+Revoke the write bit from public and assign read, write, and execute bits to the three user categories at the same time.
+Revoke write from the owning group and write, and execute bits from public:
 	    ```shell
 		touch permfile1
 		chmod 444 permfile1